ShaheerVD/discord-character-generator-bot/README.md

 # discord-character-generator-bot
+A bot I created to assist Artists on a discord server with ideas when designing a Character.
-A bot I created using the knowledge from my character design tool.
-It reads the users message if the message is "!generate" it returns a message with all of the design parameters
+ It reads the users message if the message is "!generate" it returns a message with all of the random design parameters